Maritime Worker Sues Shipping Company after Sustaining Injuries to His Neck and BackSeptember 28th, 2016

 Falls are a leading cause of spinal cord injuries in the United States, according to the National Spinal Cord Injury Statistical Center – accounting for almost 30 percent of these injuries.

-If you, your child or someone you love suffered an injury to the spine, contact a spinal cord injury attorney from the Bowling Law Firm to discuss your legal options.
+If you, your child or someone you love suffered an injury to the spine, contact a spinal cord injury attorney from the The Bowling Christiansen Law Firm to discuss your legal options.
 David A. Bowling is an experienced medical malpractice lawyer in New Orleans who will help you decide if you should sue for compensation for medical bills and other damages.

 What Are the Different Kinds of Spinal Cord Injuries – and How Do You Know If You Have One?